theathealth/mirobody/README.md

 ---

-## 🏥 Showcase: Health Data Platform
+## 🏥 The Killer App: Next-Gen Health Intelligence

-To demonstrate the capability of Mirobody, we have included a comprehensive **Health Data Analysis** suite out-of-the-box.
-This proves that Mirobody can handle complex, multi-modal, and sensitive data environments.
+While Mirobody is a general-purpose engine, our team is laser-focused on **Personal Health** as our primary mission.
+We have built a professional-grade **Health Data Analysis** suite directly into the core, proving the platform's ability to handle the most complex, multi-modal, and sensitive data environments.

 * **Broad Integration**: Connects with **300+ device manufacturers**, Apple Health, and Google Health.
 * **EHR Ready**: Compatible with systems covering **90% of the US population's** Electronic Health Records.
-* **Multi-Modal**: Analyze health via Voice, Image, Files, or Text.
+* **Multi-Modal Analysis**: Analyze health data via Voice, Image, Files, or Text.

+> **💡 Empowering the Community**
+>
+> We are open-sourcing the Mirobody engine because the same architecture that powers our medical-grade Health Agent can power **your business**.
+>
-> *💡 **Tip:** The platform adapts to your tools.
-Want to build a Finance Analyzer or DevOps Bot instead?
-Just swap the files in the `tools/` directory!*
+> Whether you want to build a **Finance Analyzer**, **Legal Assistant**, or **DevOps Bot**, the infrastructure is ready.
+We focus on Health; you build the rest.
+Simply swap the files in the `tools/` directory to start your own vertical.

 ---